-Considering the respondents' statements in percentage terms, it can be seen that in addition to those, a group of people claim that cryptocurrencies are worth more.
+Considering the respondents' statements in percentage terms, it can be seen that there is a group who claim that cryptocurrencies are worth more.
 This is particularly evident in the case of the respondents from Ukraine - about 45%.
 This may be due to the consequences of the current war in Ukraine and co-related problems in the banking system and the interbank infrastructure system, which gives an advantage to cryptocurrencies.
-These transactions occur exclusively online, and thanks to blockchain technology, they are decentralised.
+These transactions occur exclusively online, and thanks to blockchain technology, they are decentralized.

-Finally, the respondents were asked whether they treat the value of cryptocurrencies as the value itself or compare it with other currencies while making transactions.
+Finally, the respondents were asked whether they treat the value of cryptocurrencies as the value in itself or compare it with other currencies while making transactions.